.webp)

 Fig: hi-fi prototypes showcase

-After finalizing the high-fidelity design phase, I conducted a third-round usability test with 8 users to collect feedback.
-The findings highlight that 80% of users are more inclined to discover the activities in which their friends or those they follow are involved.
+After finalizing high-fi design, we conducted a third-round usability test with 14 users to collect feedback.
+The findings highlight that 60% of users are more inclined to discover the activities in which their friends or those they follow are involved.
 This could serve as a motivating factor to encourage their participation in these activities.

 Before